meshplay/meshplay/docs/pages/concepts/logical/workspaces.md

 title: Workspaces
 permalink: concepts/logical/workspaces
 type: concepts
-abstract: "Meshery Workspaces act as central collaboration point for teams."
+abstract: "Meshplay Workspaces act as central collaboration point for teams."
 language: en
 list: include
 redirect_from:
 - concepts/workspaces
 ---

-Like a Google Drive, Meshery Workspaces serve as a virtual space for your team-based work.
+Like a Google Drive, Meshplay Workspaces serve as a virtual space for your team-based work.
 Create a Workspace to organize your work and to serve as the central point of collaboration for you and your teams and a central point of access control to Environments and their resources.

 You may create Workspaces to organize project-based work or to create domains of responsibility for your teams or segregate Designs and Environments and track team activity.